Back-to-School Guide

 All students in the Lower School will have a chance to meet their classroom teachers, explore the classroom, set up supplies, and connect with their classmates for a short visit beginning at 9:00 am.
 Gator Day is not a uniform day; students may come in their summer civvies.
 Students may go directly to the classroom.

-While students are in the classrooms, we invite parents/guardians to join AWSPA President Krystal Malhotra, along with AWSPA volunteers, Director of Development Grace Finch, Development & Special Events Manager Lindsey Joyce and Director of Community Engagement Alicia Grover Pugh on the Bamford Commons more about social and volunteer opportunities, pick-up your First Day photo signs, AWS swag, and a cup of coffee.
+While students are in the classrooms, we invite parents/guardians to join AWSPA President Krystal Malhotra, along with AWSPA volunteers, Director of Development Grace Finch, Development & Special Events Manager Lindsey Joyce and Director of Community Engagement Alicia Grover Pugh on the Bamford Commons to learn more about social and volunteer opportunities, pick-up your First Day photo signs, AWS swag, and a cup of coffee.

 Director of Arts Annie Green and Lower School Athletics Director Andrew Braunstein will also be on hand to answer any questions you might have.